bevennyamande/stocktake-flask/README.md

 	pip install -r requirements.txt

-Deployment
+Deployment &
-This application has been created with the aim of setting up a temporary interface to record figures for stock take processes Add additional notes about how to deploy this on a live system
+This application has been created with the aim of setting up a temporary web interface to record figures during a stocktake.
+It will run using the internal WSGI

+Usage

+python models.py
+python add_users.py
+python add_products.py
+python run.py
+python export_stocklevels.py

 Built With